nick-lehmann/SnakeCharmerGuide/outline.md

 ## Session 4 (19.11.2019)

 Learning goals
-- Learn basics of lists (Game: The new friend)
+- Learn basics of lists (Game: `The new friend`)
+- Exercise `How far` without bonus
+- Refactor with functions for bonus task
--
+- Start with normal exercises

-- Exercises
-  - weekend
-  - century
-  - palindrome
-  - string_basic
-  - list_basic
-  - csv